SheplX/Todo-Full-Stack-Deployment-GitOps/README.md

 ![argo](./screenshots/argo.png)
 ![argo-2](./screenshots/argo-2.png)

-- After deploying each app, i can check the ingress if it got the certificates and the issuer was able to connect & authenticate with vault or not.
+- After deploying each app, I can check the ingress if it got the certificates and if the issuer was able to connect & authenticate with the vault or not.
 - From issuer pod

 ![issuer](./screenshots/issuer.png)